Ensign of the United States: Coast Guard Ensign and the Customs Ensign

 The United States Coast Guard flies a unique ensign to show that it has the authority to stop, board, examine, and seize vessels.
 The U.S. Customs Service flies a very similar flag, but it lacks the badge in the fly.
 These flags have their origins in a flag that was created in 1799 that was, at that time, intended to be used as an ensign and was in fact so used (i.e., a full standing flag of national character).
-Today, however, these two flags are called "ensigns" but they are flown in conjunction with, and subordinate to, the US national ensign on Coast Guard and on Customs vessels.
-Most small craft operated by the US Coast Guard will routinely display both the national ensign and Coast Guard Ensign.
+Today, these two flags are called "ensigns" but they are flown in conjunction with, and subordinate to, the U.S. national ensign on Coast Guard and on Customs vessels.
+Most small craft operated by the U.S. Coast Guard routinely display both the national ensign and Coast Guard Ensign.

-These two present-day flags had their origins in a flag that designed by Secretary of the Treasury Oliver Wolcott for use by the Revenue Cutter Service in August 1799.
-On August 1, 1799, Secretary of the Treasury, Oliver Wolcott, issued an order announcing that in pursuance of authority from the President, the distinguishing ensign and pennant for the Cutter Service would consist of, "16 perpendicular stripes, alternate red and white, the union of the ensign to be the arms of the United States in a dark blue on a white field."
-From 1799 onwards, this flag was used as the national ensign in Revenue Cutters and at the same time, was also flown over Customs Houses ashore.
+These two present-day flags had their origins in a flag that was designed by Secretary of the Treasury Oliver Wolcott Jr. for use by the Revenue-Marine in August 1799.
+On August 1, 1799, Wolcott Jr., issued an order announcing that in pursuance of authority from the President, the distinguishing ensign and pennant for the Revenue-Marine would consist of, "16 perpendicular stripes, alternate red and white, the union of the ensign to be the arms of the United States in a dark blue on a white field."
+This was done to avoid confusion of Treasury Department vessels with those of the United States Navy.
+From 1799 onwards, this flag was used as the national ensign for the Revenue-Marine (from 1894 known as the Revenue Cutter Service) and at the same time, was also flown over Customs Houses ashore.
+In 1895, 27 June, Assistant Secretary of the Treasury Charles Sumner Hamlin issued an order that United States Revenue Cutter Service vessels must henceforth carry the national ensign at the main-peak and the revenue service ensign at the fore-peak.
 In June 1910, however, President William H. Taft ordered that the plain ensign continue to be flown over Customs Houses ashore, and ordered that the Revenue Cutter Service add their department's emblem to the fly of the ensign in order to distinguish between the differing two branches.
 The order said: "By virtue of the authority vested in me under the provisions of Sec.
 2764 of the revised Statutes, I hereby prescribe that the distinguishing flag now used by vessels of the Revenue Cutter Service be marked by the distinctive emblem of that service, in blue and white, placed on a line with the lower edge of the union, and over the center of the seventh vertical red stripe from the mast of said flag, the emblem to cover a horizontal space of three stripes.
 This change to be made as soon as practicable."